mkdrabik/comp423-course-notes/docs/tutorials/go-setup.md

 * Reviewer: [Riley Warmuth](https://github.com/rileywar)
 #
+# Introduction
+In this tutorial you will learn how to set up a development container for Go completely from scratch.
+You will also write a very basic program in order to ensure that everything is running smoothly.
+#
+#

 # Prerequsites

 **Install Docker:** Download and install Docker Desktop from Docker's website.
 [Get Docker Here](https://www.docker.com/products/docker-desktop)